-- When entering the fortress, we recommend wearing comfortable walking shoes and fresh and light clothing.
+- We recommend wearing comfortable shoes and light clothing.

-- Don't forget to bring swimwear.
-Bath towels are provided at the hotel.
+- Bath towels are provided at the hotel.

 - The high temperature and high concentration of salt of the Dead Sea waters may cause swimwear to discolour.

-- This excursion is not recommended for guests with low blood pressure or heart problems.
+- This excursion is not recommended for pregnant women, guests with low blood pressure or heart problems.

 - Bathing in the waters of the Dead Sea is not recommended for those under the age of 7 years.